pangeo-data/pangeo/_sources/architecture.rst.txt

 Detailed information about deploying Pangeo on the cloud can be found at `https://github.com/pangeo-data/pangeo-cloud-federation/ <https://github.com/pangeo-data/pangeo-cloud-federation/>`_.

-Pangeo currently operates an experimental service called :ref:`Pangeo Cloud`.
+Pangeo currently operates an experimental service called :ref:`cloud`.

 Storage Formats
 ---------------